 We’ve Got You Covered

-If you have questions when you sit down to do your taxes, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average 15 years experience to get your tax questions answered.
-TurboTax Live tax experts can also review, sign and file your tax return or new this year, you can fully hand your taxes over to them from the comfort of your home.
+If you have questions when you sit down to do your taxes, you can connect live via one-way video to a TurboTax Live tax expert with an average 12 years experience to get your tax questions answered.
+TurboTax Live tax experts can also review, sign, and file your tax return or new this year, you can fully hand your taxes over to them from the comfort of your home.
 TurboTax Live tax experts are available year-round in English and Spanish.

 You can find the latest information on the tax changes and announcements in response to COVID-19, here.